ooni/spec/backends/th-007-nwcth.md

 The test helper should help OONI Probe to discover all the relevant TCP/UDP endpoints deriving from the input URL coming from the test lists or from user input.
+The Probe will then test all the endpoints indicated by the test helper.

 This discovery process includes finding out HTTPS URLs corresponding to HTTP URLs in case of redirections.
 It also includes discovering whether there are